-Variable remuneration • Equity options, which can generate highly geared incentives on the upside and limited downside; • Guaranteed cash payments, which are not performance related, or up- front payments, which are not deferred; Fringe benefits, where these comprise a significant proportion of remuneration or are not subject to rigorous oversight; and • Hedging arrangements for equity-based remuneration, which are prohibited under CPS 511 as they undermine the purpose of deferral.

-- 41. Entities have the flexibility to use various models and approaches to determine variable remuneration.
-To determine the overall size of the variable remuneration pool to allocate in a given year, a prudent entity would consider a range of factors including the impact on regulatory capital.
-For individuals, common industry practice is to assess performance using balanced scorecards and modifiers, based on a range of measures. - 42.
-In the design of variable remuneration arrangements, it is important to distinguish clearly between financial and non-financial measures of performance: - a) financial measures, as per CPS 511, are measures based on revenue, sales, profit, the entity's share price, total shareholder return, return on equity, and other measures that directly affect these;" and - b) non-financial measures would be other measures that support the broader objectives of the remuneration framework, including risk management.
-Examples of non-financial measures are outlined in Table 3 below. - 43.
-CPS 511 requires SFIs to give material weight to non-financial measures in the determination of each component of a person's variable remuneration.
-APRA expects that non-SFIs would also carefully consider whether and how to incorporate non-financial measures into variable remuneration arrangements. - 44.
-In incorporating non-financial measures into the design of variable remuneration arrangements, good practice would be to ensure that: - a) the impact of non-financial measures on individual variable remuneration can be easily understood, particularly in complex methodologies; - b) remuneration outcomes are sensitive to the assessment of non-financial measures, as there is otherwise limited scope to impact behaviours;
+- Guaranteed cash or equity payments, which are not performance related, or up-front payments, which are not deferred; - Fringe benefits, where these comprise a significant proportion of remuneration: - Proportion of performance fees and carried interest; and - Hedging arrangements for equity-based remuneration, which are prohibited under CPS 511 as they undermine the purpose of deferral. - 45.
+Entities have the flexibility to use various models and approaches to determine variable remuneration.
+To determine the overall size of the variable remuneration pool to allocate in a given year, a prudent entity would consider a range of factors, including the impact on regulatory capital.
+For individuals, common industry practice is to assess performance using balanced scorecards and modifiers, based on a range of measures. - 46.
+In the design of variable remuneration arrangements, it is important to distinguish clearly between financial and non-financial measures of performance: - a) financial measures, as per CPS 511, are measures based on revenue, sales, profit, the entity's share price, total shareholder return, return on equity, and other measures that directly affect these; and - b) non-financial measures would be other measures that support the broader objectives of the remuneration framework, including risk management.
+Examples of non-financial measures are outlined in Table 3 below. - 47.
+CPS 511 requires SFIs to give material weight to non-financial measures in the determination of each component of a person's performance-related variable remuneration.
+APRA expects that non-SFIs would also carefully consider whether and how to incorporate non-financial measures into variable remuneration arrangements. - 48.
+In incorporating non-financial measures into the design of variable remuneration arrangements, good practice would be to ensure that: - a) the impact of non-financial measures on individual variable remuneration can be easily understood, particularly in complex methodologies; - b) remuneration outcomes are sensitive to the assessment of non-financial measures, as they would otherwise have limited scope to impact behaviours;

-&quot; Risk-adjusted financial measures, such as economic profit, are more prudent metrics for the assessment of profitability, but would not be classified as non-financial measures.
+12 Risk-adjusted financial measures, such as economic profit, are more prudent metrics for the assessment of profitability, but would not be classified as non-financial measures.
 They may be used to supplement non-financial measures, but would not replace them.

-- c) non-financial measures can impact each and all components of variable remuneration, including any long-term and short-term incentive plans; and - d) the impact of non-financial measures is not merely considered in cases of significant events, such as misconduct or adverse risk outcomes. - 45.
+- c) non-financial measures can impact each and all components of variable remuneration, including any long-term and short-term incentive plans; and - d) the impact of non-financial measures is not merely considered in cases of significant events, such as misconduct or adverse risk outcomes. - 49.
 Certain types of remuneration models may make it more challenging to meet the expectations outlined above.
 This includes, for example, discretionary profit share plans and service-based awards.
 The use of gateways, modifiers and other remuneration adjustment tools can be effective, but would be unlikely to meet the expectations above if used only in cases of significant adverse risk and conduct outcomes.